|

 the Word of God.
 Paul

-faith”.
-Forsaking your trust
+shipwrecked their faith”.
+Forsaking

-end.
-If then you have lost
+faith to an end.
+If then you

-salvation.
+lost your salvation.
 Paul

-handed these men over to satan “to be taught not to blaspheme”.
-We are
+says that he has handed these men over to satan “to be taught not to

-not sure just what these two men have done, but whatever it was, Paul felt
+blaspheme”.
+We are not sure just what these two men have done, but

-to hand them over to satan.
-Paul
+whatever it was, Paul felt to hand them over to satan.

-has done this elsewhere.
+Paul has done this elsewhere.
 The

 man who committed adultery in the Corinthian church with his father’s